-If you plan on traveling to an unfamiliar area and want a set of wheels to accompany you, you’ll probably find yourself looking for a car rental.
-Although it’s a breeze to book a rental car online, it’s not always easy to know when you are getting a great deal or whether you’re getting taken for a ride.
-If you want to know how to find great deals on rental cars, read on.
+Although it’s usually a breeze to book a rental car online, it’s not always easy to know when you're getting a great deal or whether you’re getting taken for a ride.
+There are some factors to consider that will help you find great deals on rental cars.

 Like anything in life, you will get out of the car rental process what you put into it.
 If you’re in a rush and only check one or two websites, you are not going to find the best deals.
-Before you book, check out the major travel sites – Orbitz, Expedia, Kayak, Carrentals.com, etc. – as well as the websites of different car rental companies.
-Enterprise, Hertz, Avis, and Dollar Thrifty are the biggest national rental companies and a good place to get started, but don’t stop there!
+Before you book, check out the major travel discount sites—such as Expedia, Kayak, Hotwire, CarRentals.com, RentalCars.com etc. –as well as the websites of different car rental companies.
+Enterprise, Hertz, National, Avis, Budget, Dollar, and Thrifty are notable national rental companies and a good place to get started.

-If you’re booking a rental car to drive around during the holidays while visiting family and friends, this is hard to do.
-If you are simply planning a vacation for yourself, you can save money by not booking during the busiest and most costly times of the year, like Thanksgiving and Christmas.
+If you’re booking a rental car to drive around during the holidays while visiting family and friends, then try to book as early as possible to avoid paying more as the demand rises.
+If you are simply planning a vacation for yourself, you can save money by not booking during the busiest and most costly times of the year, such as Thanksgiving and Christmas.